The Sixth Sense: Filming

 The color red is absent from most of the film, but it is used prominently in a few isolated shots for "anything in the real world that has been tainted by the other world" and "to connote really explosively emotional moments and situations".
 Examples include the door of the church where Cole seeks sanctuary; the balloon, carpet, and Cole's sweater at the birthday party; the tent in which he first encounters Kyra; the volume numbers on Crowe's tape recorder; the doorknob on the locked basement door where Malcolm's office is located; the shirt that Anna wears at the restaurant; Kyra's mother's dress at the wake; and the shawl wrapped around the sleeping Anna.

 All the clothes Malcolm wears are items he wore or touched the evening before his death, including his overcoat, his blue rowing sweatshirt and the different layers of his suit.
 Though the filmmakers were careful about clues of Malcolm's true state, the camera zooms slowly towards his face when Cole says, "I see dead people."
 The filmmakers initially feared this would be too much of a giveaway, but left it in.

 Location filming took place mostly in streets and buildings of Philadelphia, including St. Augustine's Church on 4th and New Streets in Old City and on Saint Albans Street in Southwest Center City.
+According to Shyamalan, the film was mainly shot in chronological order.
+In a 2025 interview, Collette said she only realized she was part of a horror movie after witnessing a scene being edited involving Mischa Barton and Osment.

 Release

+The film's red carpet was on August 2, 1999.
 The Sixth Sense was released on August 6, 1999, by Buena Vista Pictures Distribution.
 Buena Vista handled North American distribution while Spyglass Entertainment handled international sales.
 Buena Vista International acquired distribution rights in the United Kingdom, Latin America, Australia, and Singapore.

 Home media

 After a six-month online promotion campaign, The Sixth Sense was released on VHS and DVD by Hollywood Pictures Home Video on March 28, 2000.
 It went on to become the top-selling DVD of 2000, with more than 2.5 million units shipped, and the all-time second best-selling DVD title up until then, as well as the top video rental title of all-time.
 The film generated at least from the US home video market, including from VHS rentals in the US.

+A new two-disc Vista Series DVD release would premiere on January 15, 2002.

 In the United Kingdom, it was the third-most-watched film of 2003 on television, with 9 million viewers that year.

 The film was released on Blu-ray in September 2008, and on Ultra HD Blu-ray in October 2024.